ktoso/scala-types-of-types/_includes/all.md

 ```

-In the above example I've used a Type Class Checker[T] and a type bound, which will be discussed below.
+In the above example I've used a TypeClass `Checker[T]` and a type bound, which will be discussed below.
 The general idea is that this method will only take value classes, be it Int or our own Value Type.
 While probably not used very often, it shows how nicely the typesystem embraces java primitives, and brings them into the "real" type system, and not as a separate case, as is the case with Java.

 The Bottom Types - Nothing and Null
 -----------------------------------